TVLuke/location-history/README.md

 ## Scripts:

+The scripts are a kind of pipeline, each createing files required for the next script.

+There is a script called `run_all_scripts.py` which runs all the other scripts.
+Idealy, this just works.

+All Scripts have an individual `overwrite` variable, which by default is set to False. it controls, weather files are recreated or if only files are created that do not yet exist.

 ### Folder structure

 Not suere all scripts create the folders they need... hopefully. anyway, structure is rather flat like this.